niko-at-chalupa/kheremara-breeze/README.md

 >from typing import TYPE_CHECKING
 >
 >if TYPE_CHECKING: # The following are only stubs for typehints.
 They should only be imported for type checking
->    from extensions import BreezeTextProcessing, PlayerDataManager, BreezeExtensionAPI #type: ignore
+>    from extensions import BreezeTextProcessing, PlayerDataManager, BreezeExtensionAPI, BreezeHandlerAPI #type: ignore
 >
 >import time
 >from random import randint
 >
 ># handlers must have a handler function
->def handler(handler_input: "BreezeExtensionAPI.HandlerInput", player_data_manager: "PlayerDataManager", breeze_text_processing: "BreezeTextProcessing") -> "BreezeExtensionAPI.HandlerOutput":
+>def handler(handler_input: "BreezeExtensionAPI.HandlerInput", player_data_manager: "PlayerDataManager", breeze_text_processing: "BreezeTextProcessing", handler_api: "BreezeHandlerAPI | None" = None) -> "BreezeExtensionAPI.HandlerOutput":
 >    # player_data_manager is an instance of PlayerDataManager used by the server.
 It can be used to get and update player data.
 >    # The server will automatically add/remove player data from it
 >